 Every day pedestrians, bicyclists, motorcycles, cars and trucks share the roads of Massachusetts.
 Many drivers fail to pay attention or can be distracted, which can place pedestrians in an extremely vulnerable position.
 Pedestrians are often very seriously injured upon impact.

-If you have been injured in a pedestrian accident, the Law Offices of Steven T. Snow can help you find those responsible and seek compensation for your injuries.
-As a pedestrian accident lawyer, Attorney Steven Snow has 25 years of experience representing victims and their families in bodily or personal injury claims and wrongful death lawsuits throughout Cape Cod and Southeastern Massachusetts.
+If you have been injured in a pedestrian accident, the Snow Law Firm can help you find those responsible and seek compensation for your injuries.
+As a pedestrian accident lawyer, Attorney Steven Snow has 30 years of experience representing people involved in bodily or personal injury claims and wrongful death lawsuits throughout Cape Cod and Southeastern Massachusetts.
 While you focus on your health, he works to provide you with the best possible results in your case.

-Call the Law Offices of Steven T. Snow today at 508.477.7100 or contact the firm online to schedule a free consultation.
+Call the Snow Law Firm today at (508) 477-7100 or contact the firm online to schedule a free consultation.
 From his office in Mashpee, Attorney Steven Snow represents clients throughout Cape Cod and Southeastern Massachusetts, including clients residing in Barnstable, Bristol, Dukes, Nantucket, Norfolk, Middlesex, Plymouth and Suffolk Counties.